Snawoot/firefox-secure-proxy/README.md

 # firefox-secure-proxy

-Standalone wrapper for Firefox Secure Proxy
+Standalone wrapper for Firefox Secure Proxy.
+Offers plain HTTP-proxy interface for all compatible applications.